DAI-Lab/cookiecutter-pypackage/README.rst

 This is a slight fork of https://github.com/audreyr/cookiecutter-pypackage.

-fOR ANY BUGS OR QUESTIONS, CONTACT MICAH SMITH (@micahjsmith).
+FOR ANY BUGS OR QUESTIONS, CONTACT MICAH SMITH (@micahjsmith).

 * GitHub repo: https://github.com/DAI-Lab/cookiecutter-pypackage/
 * Free software: BSD license